 Endorsed an Exceptional Talent, a recognised leader in Tech by the British Government and frequently featured on leading media outlets like Fortune, The Register and CIO, Ax is a Security Researcher and Engineer who holds passion for perpetual learning.
 In his spare time, he loves exploiting vulnerabilities, ethically and educating a wide range of audiences.
 He’s an active community member of the OWASP Foundation and the British Association of Journalists (BAJ).

-Ax’s expertise includes vulnerability research, development and web app security.
+Ax’s expertise lies in vulnerability research, software development and web app security.
 Through responsible disclosure, he has previously exposed serious bugs and security vulnerabilities affecting national & global organisations like HM Government, Yodel, U.S. DHS, P.F.
 Chang’s, Planet Fitness, Comcast/Arris, Ellucian and the popular restaurant chain, Buca di Beppo.

 In early 2018, Ax helped prevent a massive data breach at Georgia Tech by going public with a serious flaw which was left unpatched for over a year.
 He hence earned himself a place on Tech’s Vulnerability Reporters “hall of fame” page.

 To consult Ax for your next big security project or for media source requests, drop him a note here.

 Ax’s hobbies include working out, reading, playing piano and developing innovative, upcoming web projects.

 - 5 ways cybersecurity awareness trainings can strengthen your organizationAccording to an InfoScales report, 95% of successful cyberattacks have human error as the leading cause – most notably company employees falling for phishing scams.
 This is an important observation as cybersecurity efforts often intuitively focus largely on strengthening the technical controls in an organization to prevent data leakage, willful… Read more »